Create a more effective workout

 So what is a “workout program”?
-It’s simply a plan that you must follow and execute patiently in order to get the results you want.
-Below, I’ve outlined some simple steps you can take to build a highly effective workout program for yourself, getting you the results you want as efficiently as possible.
+It’s merely a plan that you must follow and execute patiently to get the results you want.
+Below, I’ve outlined some simple steps you can take to build a highly effective workout routine for yourself, bringing you the results you want as efficiently as possible.
 And no, burpees are not required!

 So, what should your workout include?
 There are so many ways to exercise — you can train in short bursts, longer, less frequent workouts, or a mixture of the two.
-You can use weights, kettlebells, resistance bands or bodyweight to get things done effectively.
+You can use weights, kettlebells, resistance bands, or body weights to get things done effectively.
 But the one thing you absolutely need in your workout is strength training.

 Once you’ve created a workout routine that incorporates strength training and motion, you can move on to step two!

-If you employ strength training, movement, and progression into your workout program, you can plan out your schedule however you want: twenty minutes daily, thirty minutes every other day, sixty minutes twice a week, etc. The key is to make sure that your workout safely engages the muscles enough to facilitate change, that it’s consistent enough for you to progress and that it challenges and engages every movement pattern to cover all muscle groups.
+Suppose you employ strength training, movement, and progression into your workout program.
+In that case, you can plan out your schedule however you want: twenty minutes daily, thirty minutes every other day, sixty minutes twice a week, etc. The key is to make sure that your workout safely engages the muscles enough to facilitate change, that it’s consistent enough for you to progress and that it challenges and engages every movement pattern to cover all muscle groups.

 Step 4: Stick with it

 It will not always be easy.
 There will be days when you’ll feel exhausted or unmotivated, and other days when you will be emotional or perhaps even hopeless.
-The goal is to make sure that when you do feel this way, you use your body— exercise, movement —to get out of a rut or a bad mood.
-I can promise you that no matter how you feel at a given moment, the moment right after you finish your workout you will feel significantly better.
+The goal is to make sure that you use your body— exercise, movement —to get out of a rut or a bad mood when you do feel this way.
+I can promise you that no matter how you feel at a given moment, the moment right after you finish your workout, you will feel significantly better.
 You will become more motivated, creative, inspired, hopeful, and energized.
 Believe me.

 So, ready to start building out your workout program?